 It’s also important to introduce new team members to more experienced employees or managers to ask any questions that will inevitably arise following their training.

 Ensure Training is Ongoing

-Customer service managers would be wise to focus their attention heavily on well-thought out and current training programs for both current and new employees in order to gain a competitive edge in their field.
+Customer service managers would be wise to focus their attention heavily on well-thought-out and current training programs for both current and new employees to gain a competitive edge in their field.